Rydberg atom

 A Rydberg atom is an excited atom with one or more electrons that have a very high principal quantum number, n.
 The higher the value of n, the farther the electron is from the nucleus, on average.
 Rydberg atoms have a number of peculiar properties including an exaggerated response to electric and magnetic fields, long decay periods and electron wavefunctions that approximate, under some conditions, classical orbits of electrons about the nuclei.
 The core electrons shield the outer electron from the electric field of the nucleus such that, from a distance, the electric potential looks identical to that experienced by the electron in a hydrogen atom.

+Formulation

 In spite of its shortcomings, the Bohr model of the atom is useful in explaining these properties.
 Classically, an electron in a circular orbit of radius r, about a hydrogen nucleus of charge +e, obeys Newton's second law: